Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Concepts and Problem Statement

 We encode the relations and constraints between the configurations in a conflict graph.
 A flow configuration is represented by a vertex in the conflict graph, and conflicts between configurations of \emph{different} flows are represented by edges in the conflict graph.
 For example, in Fig.~\ref{fig:zeroqueuing} there is an edge between configuration \textit{a1} and configuration \textit{b2}.

 A new version of the conflict graph is generated by modifying the old one whenever a new traffic plan is to be computed.
-As will be seen below, a new version of the conflict-graph is generated by adding/removing configurations to the previous version and/or locking/unlocking configurations.
+As will be shown below, a new version of the conflict graph is generated by adding/removing configurations to the previous version and/or locking/unlocking configurations.
 In the following, \(\mathbf{G}(p)\) identifies the version of the conflict graph that is associated with plan \(p\), i.e., \(\mathbf{G}(p)\) has been used to compute \(p\).

-The conflict graph includes for each flow a set of potential configurations, which we will call the flow’s candidate configurations, or candidates for short.
-We will use cand(\(f,p\)) to denote the candidate set of flow \(f\) in \(\mathbf{G}(p)\).
+The conflict graph includes for each flow a set of potential configurations, which we will call the flow's candidate configurations, or candidates for short.
+We use cand(\(f,p\)) to denote the candidate set of flow \(f\) in \(\mathbf{G}(p)\).
+Given that---depending, e.g., on the granularity of the time-discretization---there potentially might exist millions or more configurations for each flow, we discuss our strategy for a non-exhaustive conflict graph construction in Sec.~\ref{sec:constructingcg:adding_candidates} where cand(\(f,p\)) need not contain every single existing configurations of \(f\).

 We can interpret \(\mathbf{G}(p)\) as a colored graph. \begin{definition}[Conflict Graph] The conflict graph \(\mathbf{G}(p)\) is an undirected, vertex-colored graph where all configuration vertices in cand(\(f,p\)) are colored by \(f\).
-Two configuration vertices in \(\mathbf{G}(p)\) are connected by an undirected edge if and only if they belong to different flows and there is a conflict between the two corresponding configurations. \end{definition} To insert a configuration to \(\mathbf{G}(p)\), we add it to the vertex set of \(\mathbf{G}(p)\) and add an edge to every other configuration in \(\mathbf{G}(p)\) which conflicts with it.
-To remove a single configuration from \(\mathbf{G}(p)\), we remove the configuration from the vertex set of \(\mathbf{G}(p)\), and delete all edges that exist to the remaining configurations in \(\mathbf{G}(p)\).
+Two configuration vertices in \(\mathbf{G}(p)\) are connected by an undirected edge if and only if they belong to different flows and there is a conflict between the two corresponding configurations. \end{definition}